ricardojoserf/LM_original_password_cracker/README.md

 The first step when creating a LM hash is converting user's password to uppercase, so "password" and "pAsSwwOrd" have the same LM hash and the password cracked  from these hashes with tools like hashcat is "PASSWORD".

-But having the NTLM and a cracked LM hash, it is possible to get the original password by testing all the combinations of upper and lowercases.
-This is useful if a ntds.dit file of a Domain Controller in a domain has both NTLM and not null LM hashes (different to *3dfd5485244e799809752a3293831d17*).
+Having the NTLM and a cracked LM hash it is possible to get the original password by testing all the combinations of upper and lowercases.
+This is useful if a ntds.dit file has both NTLM and LM hashes (different to *3dfd5485244e799809752a3293831d17*).

 ## Usage